mraichelson/context_flag/README.md

 ============

 This module provides integration between the Context and Flag modules.
-When enabled it creates new Context conditions which are based on the value of a Flag.
+When enabled it creates new Context conditions which can be triggered based on the value of a Flag.

 Working
 -------
 * Node active flags
-* Current user active flags
+* Current active/logged-in user flags
 * Features export

 Not working